 For 10€, you can buy a pass that lets you climb the bell tower, the dome, enter the baptistery, and enter the crypts below the cathedral.

-The crypts under the Cathedral hold the remains of the church it was built on, the old basilica of Santa Reparata.
+The crypts under the Cathedral hold the remains of the old basilica of Santa Reparata.
 The remains of the ancient church are still very well in tact, from the tombs to the floor.

 Before heading to the Porta Romana, you can get a great view of Florence from Oltrarno (across the river) from the top of the Piazzale Michelangelo, which also hosts a David replica.